syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.6_to_3.7.md

 * `$GERRIT_SITE`: environment variable pointing to the base directory of Gerrit specified during the `java -jar gerrit.war init -d $GERRIT_SITE` setup command

-The described migration will migrate one node at a time to avoid any downtime.
+The described cutover plan will migrate one node at a time to mitigate the service degradation.
+The system will be in readonly while the primary instance won't be reachable.

 Once the cutover actions will be reviewed, agreed, tested and measured in staging, all the operational side of the cutover should be automated to reduce